coryan/coryan.github.io/_posts/2017-01-14-on-benchmarking-part-3.md

 > p99 percentile of event depth is within $$[2115,2155]$$.
 > The population must have 50% of its runs for buy order books, and
 > 50% are for sell order books.

-> The program executing the benchmark runs in the real-time scheduling
+Ooops, I have made a mistake in the design of the benchmarks.
-> class, at the maximum available priority, with no other sources of
+The benchmark reuses the same sequence S for all the iterations, I am going to need random sampling on the population, which makes it desirable for the benchmark to run different iterations with different sequences.
-> load in the server, with the `performance` CPU frequency scaling
+I think this is one of the advantages of writing down the population precisely, you realize the mistakes and implicit assumptions you are making in the benchmark design, and can correct them.

-> governor (if applicable), and with no CPU reserved for non-real-time
+Also, the benchmark tries to create an input that matches the distribution, but no attempt is made to verify it matches the restrictions we placed on the input.
+We need to correct for that.

-> scheduling tasks.
+Notice that this also means the population includes sequences of all different lengths, and the benchmark uses a single length in all the iterations.

-Notice that this means the population includes sequences of all different lengths.
-At this point we realize we have made a mistake in the design of our benchmarks.
+I think eventually we will need a linear model that describes how the performance varies with the input size.
-The benchmark reuses the same sequence S for all the iterations, we are going to need random sampling on the population, which makes it desirable for the benchmark to run different iterations with different sequences.
+That is a more complicated set of statistical tests to run, and we will need to build to it.

 ## Next up